Gentrack/gcis-demo-pay-with-confidence/README.md

 ## Subscribe to the bill-ready event and send a test event

-Now that the integration layer is configured, and the Android application is built, it is time to connect the app you created earlier in the Gentrack Platform Developer Portal to the integration layer and send a test event:
+Now that the integration layer is configured, and the Android application is built, it is time to connect the app you created earlier in the GCIS Developer Portal to the integration layer and send a test event:

-1. Sign in to the [Gentrack Platform Developer Portal](https://portal.gentrack.io/)
+1. Sign in to the [GCIS Developer Portal](https://portal.gentrack.io/)
 2. Open the app settings for the app you created earlier
 3. Under __App Settings__, click **Event Subscriptions**
 4. On the __Event Subscriptions__ page, click **Edit**